Parity violating gravitational waves at the end of inflation

-The situation is direr if one takes into consideration the reheating transition, letting the system evolve until $\epsilon_H=2$, dashed lines on the LHS in Fig. \ref{fig:enrgydensitybr}.
-Note that having an inflaton under a quartic potential, we have ensured a radiation-like stage after inflation, since the scalar field oscillating about the minimum redshifts as radiation.
+The situation is direr if one takes into consideration the reheating transition, letting the system evolve until $\epsilon_H=2$, dashed lines in Fig. \ref{fig:enrgydensitybr}.
+Note that having an inflaton in a $\alpha$-attractor model, reheating effectively as a quartic potential \cite{Bastero-Gil:2020uww}, we have ensured a radiation-like stage after inflation, since the scalar field oscillating about the minimum redshifts as radiation.
 Although modes for which $k\gtrsim aH$ at $\epsilon_H=1$ will remain inside the horizon, when analyzing the evolution, one realizes that there is still relevant amplitude growth until $\epsilon_H=2$ for these modes that started to be amplified during the slow-roll regime.
-Thus, the parameter space where one can study gauge mode amplification with this system of backreaction equations is severely reduced, allowing only good estimates when $\alpha m_P/f\lesssim 9.78$, i.e. $\xi_{60}\lesssim 0.85$.
-This is also evident from the RHS in Fig. \eqref{fig:enrgydensitybr}, where we show the evolution of the inflaton $\rho_\phi$ and vector $\rho_A$ background energy densities with respect to the total energy density $\rho_T=\rho_\phi + \rho_A$, as given by Eqs. \eqref{Eq:eominflationenergydensity_BR} and \eqref{Eq:eomAenergydensity_BR}, for the same parameter values $\alpha m_P/f$ than on the LHS. $N_e$ is the no. of e-folds, and $\Delta N_e=0$ signal the end of inflation ($\epsilon_H=1$) for all the curves.
-Here we have also included an estimation of $\rho_A$ obtained by numerically integrating their spectral energy density over the relevant range of modes, when $\epsilon_H=1,\,2$ (colored circles and squares, respectively).
-Again, for example for $\alpha m_P/f = 13.2$ the spectrum obtained again is not consistent with the background evolution at $\epsilon_H=1$.
-And although with $\alpha m_P/f = 11.5$ mode-by-mode integration is consistent up to $\epsilon_H=1$, the amplification of vector modes continues and again at $\epsilon_H=2$ we are off the background results by several orders of magnitude.
+Thus, the parameter space where one can study gauge mode amplification with this system of backreaction equations is severely reduced, allowing only good estimates when $\alpha m_P/f< 16$.